 This was not a puttanesca we were having but a Moqueca Napolitana.
 Recipe

 Both Ze and João now turned to their mestre.
 Mamede would have to go first.
 (It had been his idea, after all.)
-Despite the growing pressure from his crew he would not be rushed.
-(As captain he could do things when he damn well pleased.)
+Despite the growing pressure from his crew, he would not be rushed.
+(As captain he could do what he damn well pleased.)
 For what seemed like ages he stood perfectly still, scowling at the pan.
 The silence was electric.

-Mamede finally broke the spell by blinking slowly and clearing his throat, “Ahhem . . .”
+Mamede finally broke the spell by blinking slowly and clearing his throat, “Ahem . . .”
 He blinked again, even slower this time, then started to inch his hand toward the pan.
-The closer it got, the more his expression seemed to harden.
-Just as the hand reached the pan’s lip it stopped and hovered over the pasta like a frozen claw.
+The closer it got the more his expression seemed to harden.
+Just as the hand reached the pan’s lip, it stopped and hovered over the pasta like a frozen claw.
 A battle was obviously raging inside of Mamede, the outcome of which was anybody’s guess.

-Clearing his throat once again, “Ahhem . . .”
+Clearing his throat once again, “Ahem. . .”
 Mamede now spoke.

 Oh, no . . . no, no, no . . . please no . . . please . . .

-Not waiting for a reply, Mamede dug his fingers into the pasta and pulled out a clump, dropping this into the empty pot beside him.
-Lifting the quimanga from the espeque, he removed its lid and reached inside for a fistful of farinha, which he poured like sand over the little pile of pasta.
-He then mixed the two with his fingers until the noodles were thoroughly breaded.
+Not waiting for a reply, Mamede dug his fingers into the pasta and pulled out a handful.
+Dropping this into the empty pot beside him, he lifted the quimanga from the espeque and removed its lid.
+He then reached inside and grabbed a fistful of farinha, which he poured like sand over the little pile of pasta.
+Using his fingers, he mixed the two together until the noodles were thoroughly breaded.

 Now it was my turn to shudder.

-Transfixed, we watched as Mamede took a pinch of the furry noodles and brought it up to his nose for a whiff.
-He held it there for a couple of seconds and seemed unsure.
-But then his mouth came open and he quickly shoved it in.
+Transfixed, all of us watched as Mamede took a pinch of the furry noodles and brought it up to his nose for a whiff.
+He held it there for a few seconds, seeming unsure, but then opened his mouth and quickly shoved it all in.

-Eyes clamped shut, Mamede looked like a child taking a spoonful of castor oil.
+Eyes clamped shut, Mamede looked like a child who had just taken a spoonful of castor oil.
 He only had to pinch his nose to complete the image.
-But as he chewed the image changed.
-Soon the muscles in his face began to relax and his eyes blinked open.
+But as soon as he started to chew the image changed.
+The muscles in his face quickly relaxed and his eyes blinked open.
 He looked surprised.
 He looked relieved.
-And by the time he finished swallowing he even look happy.
+And by the time he had finished swallowing, he even look happy.

 “Hey—this is good,” he declared.
 “This is really good.
 Try it, Ze.”

-He pushed the pot across the lid toward Ze.
+He pushed the pot across the lid to Ze.